Help us make a difference

 Liver Donor Morbidity/Complications/Risks

-Due to a lack of a standardized classification system, and the biases inherent to single-center studies, the reported rates of liver donor morbidity have been variable.
+Due to a lack of a standardized classification system, and the biases inherent to single-center studies, the reported rates of liver donor morbidity (complications) have been inconsistent.
 A strong bias exists against reporting complications (161) as exemplified in a recent study from Massachusetts General Hospital.
 Our understanding of catastrophic complications arising from live liver donation has been...limited by selection and ascertainment biases, small sample size, and the lack of a generalizable denominator for accurate risk estimation (215).

 Approximately, one of two deaths and three of four complications were not reported in the morbidity and mortality conference when compared to data collected using the American College of Surgeons—National Surgical Quality Improvement Program (162)